-Cancer Health Economics Research
+Cancer Health Economics and Cost of Care

 What is cancer health economics research?

-Cancer health economic research is the application of health economics theory and models to cancer prevention and screening, diagnosis, treatment, survivorship, and end-of-life care.
-Cancer health economics research studies factors associated with the organization, production, delivery and demand for cancer-related care, as well as outcomes such as type, quantity, quality, and cost of care faced by the patient, family, payer, and society.
 The scope also includes the development of data, measures and analytic methods specifically geared to support this research.
 As with health economics research more generally, cancer health economics research is ideally multidisciplinary, in this case combining clinical understanding of cancer control and the cancer care trajectory, with content and methodologic expertise related to economic inputs, outcomes, and approaches to measure and analyze them.
 The results of cancer health economics research may be used to inform individual decisions, delivery system or payment design and public policy.

 Why conduct cancer health economics research?